jianqiucao/EE367L/Lab5/Lab5.md

   - **main.c**: the main routine.

+    - **main()**:

       - Read network configuration file, create the lists of nodes and links and implement them.

       - Create the network nodes as children processes

       - Start the main routine for the manager

-  - **man.c**: manager software including the main routine of the manager.
+  - **man.c**: the manager software including the main routine of the manager.

-    - Function **man_main()**: Parse and execute the command enter by the user.
+    - **man_main()**: Parse and execute the command enter by the user.

-    - Function **file_upload()**: Send the command 'u' (upload) to a host, which will then send a file to another host.
+    - **file_upload()**: Send the command 'u' (upload) to a host, which will then send a file to another host.

+  - **host.c**: the host node software including the main routine for the host.

+    - **host_main()**

+      - Receive and execute a command from the manager.

+        This may create jobs, which are put in the job queue.

+      - Examine its incoming network link and convert a packet into a “job”, then put the job in a job queue.

+      - Take exactly one job from the job queue, and execute the job.

+        This may create more jobs, which are put in the job queue.

 ​